Yun Ho-jung: Career

-Yun initially ran as an MP candidate for Guri in the 2000 election under the banner of the ruling Millennium Democratic Party (MDP) but was not elected.
+Yun initially ran as an MP candidate for Guri in the 2000 election under the banner of the ruling Millennium Democratic Party (MDP), but was not elected.
 The year after, he was appointed deputy spokesperson of the MDP.
-He later withdrew from the MDP and joined the Uri Party, along with the other dissidents.
+He later withdrew from the MDP and joined the Uri Party, along with other dissidents.
 In the 2004 election, he was elected to the National Assembly.